Ultrasound Tomography of Musculoskeletal Tissues with Generative Neural Physics: Method

-\textbf{Arms and Legs:} Due to the lack of existing organ simulation tools for the arm and leg, we designed a pipeline to generate USCT sound speed models via physics-inspired style transfer from X-ray CT images.
-The X-ray CT data were collected at the Orthopedics Department of Peking University Third Hospital using clinical imaging equipment.
-We collected 3D arm scan data from 151 volunteers and 3D leg scan data from 41 additional volunteers, some of whom presented with fractures.
-All participants were recruited from the Orthopedic Department of Peking University Third Hospital, and informed consent was obtained prior to data collection.
-The \textit{in vivo} study was approved by the Peking University Third Hospital Medical Science Research Ethics Committee (Project M2022262) and carried out in accordance with all relevant ethics standards.
-Selected slices from these 3D scans were used as the input, and anatomically accurate sound speed maps for the arms and legs were generated using a style transfer approach inspired by physical modeling.
-This process also involves three steps: \begin{enumerate} \item We conduct semantic segmentation of X-ray CT images using the SAM vision foundational model. \item Each segmented region is mapped to a sound speed range that aligns with physical reality. \item The surrounding medium is assigned the sound speed of water.
-We applied additional random rotations to the samples to enhance the authenticity of the data. \end{enumerate} Employing this method, we have effectively generated 809 sliced arm samples and 1,001 sliced leg samples.
-However, due to the structural similarity of leg cross-sections from the same individual, the resulting dataset exhibits limited diversity.
+For arm and leg phantoms, we develop a physics-inspired modality transfer pipeline from CT images due to the absence of dedicated simulation tools for musculoskeletal structures.
+The CT data were acquired from consenting volunteers recruited from the Orthopedic Department of Peking University Third Hospital, including 151 arm scans and 41 leg scans.
+Informed consent was obtained from all participants prior to data collection.
+The study was approved by the Peking University Third Hospital Medical Science Research Ethics Committee (Project M2022262) and was conducted in accordance with all relevant ethical standards.
+The selected slices are converted into sound speed maps through the following procedure: \begin{enumerate} \item CT images are semantically segmented using the SAM foundation model \cite{kirillov2023segment}. \item Each anatomical region is mapped to a physically plausible sound speed range. \item The anatomy is embedded into a water background, and random geometric transformations are applied to increase diversity. \end{enumerate} This pipeline produces 809 arm and 1,001 leg phantoms.
+Due to structural similarity across slices from the same subject, the resulting dataset exhibits limited diversity.